Langah Sultanate

-The Langah Sultanate was a late medieval sultanate based in the Punjab region in the western Indian subcontinent between the 15th and 16th centuries.
-It was the dominant power of the lower Doab tract with Multan at its centre.
-The Langah Sultanate was annexed in 1527 but had autonomous authority until its merger with the Mughal Empire in 1530.
+The Langah Sultanate was a late medieval sultanate based in the Punjab region in the western Indian subcontinent during the 15th and 16th centuries.
+It was the dominant power of the lower Doab tract with Multan as its capital.
+The Langah Sultanate was annexed in 1528 by the Arghun dynasty, followed shortly by the annexation of Multan by Mughal Empire in 1530.

 Origins

 There is much uncertainty about the ethnic origins and even the chronology of Langah rulers as primary accounts differ among them widely.

-According to the 16th-century writer and author of the Tārīkh-i ḥaqqī, Abd al-Haqq, the founder of the dynasty was one "Buddhan Khan Sindhi", chief of the Langah tribe of the Baloch.
-Another origins is given by Nurul Haq, the son of Abd al-Haqq, who (writing during the reign of Jahangir) in his Zabdat al-Tawarikh gives the name of the founder as Badan Khan and calls him Sindi Jat chief of Lahri.
-André Wink describes the Langahs as being one of a number of Baloch tribes which moved eastwards into the region of Multan.
-According to the historians Mafizullah Kabir and Ishtiaq Hussain Qureshi Sihrah Langah was a Rajput chief who had converted to Islam on the hands of Bahauddin Zakariya or one of his successors.
-Other sources have assigned the dynasty as Rajputs or Jats.
-The historian, Suhail Zaheer Lari, who specialises in the history of Sindh and southern Pakistan, also calls the tribe as Baloch.
-The 17th century Deccan-based historian Firishta on the other hand gives the name of the founder as "Rai Sahra" and further calls the Langahs as Afghans.
-Dr. Mahmudal Hasan Siddiqi, however, discredits this account for Langahs since their mention is absent in the Afghan genealogies.
+According to the 16th-century writer and the author of Tārīkh-i ḥaqqī, Abd al-Haqq, the founder of the dynasty was named "Buddhan Khan Sindhi", chief of the Langah tribe of the Baloch.
+Another origins is given by Nurul Haq, the son of Abd al-Haqq, who writing during the reign of Jahangir in his Zabdat al-Tawarikh gives the name of the founder as Badan Khan and calls him Sindi Jat chief of Lahri.
+André Wink and Suhail Zaheer Lari call Langahs a Baloch tribe while according to the historians Mafizullah Kabir and Ishtiaq Hussain Qureshi Sihrah Langah was a Rajput chief who had converted to Islam on the hands of Bahauddin Zakariya or one of his successors.
+The 17th-century Deccan-based historian Firishta calls the Langahs as Afghans but this account has been discredited by the historian Mahmudal Hasan Siddiqi due to insufficient evidence and absence of their mention in the Afghan genealogies.
 He also notes that the local traditions of Multan ascribe a Rajput origins to Langahs, although contemporary Langahs are classed as Jats now.
-In addition to Firishta, Nizamuddin, Mir Ma'sum, Abbas Sarwani and Sujan Rai also call the dynasty's founder as Rai Sahra (or Sehra), however, provide no further information regarding his ethnic origins.
-According to the historian Dr. Hameed-ud-Din the title Rai prefixed to Sahra's name suggests a Rajput origin.
+Firishta gives the name of the founder as Rai Sahra, and in addition to him Nizamuddin, Mir Ma'sum, Abbas Sarwani and Sujan Rai also call the dynasty's founder as Rai Sahra (or Sehra), however, provide no further information regarding his ethnic origins.
+According to the historian Hameed-ud-Din the title Rai prefixed to Sahra's name suggests a Rajput origin.
+Other sources have called the dynasty as Rajputs or Jats.

 The place of origins for Langah sultans is similarly disputed, with Siwi (modern Sibi) and Rapar in Mailsi near Multan being usually suggested.
 According to Siddiqi, it seems more than probable that Langahs were initially settled near Rapar, and their association with Siwi is probably a transcription error as they have never been noticed near it.